LibVNC/libvncserver/README.md

 LibVNCServer: A library for easy implementation of a VNC server.
 Copyright (C) 2001-2003 Johannes E. Schindelin

+If you have a general question, it's best to [ask in the community chat](https://gitter.im/LibVNC/libvncserver).
+If your concern is about a bug or feature request instead, please use [the issue tracker](https://github.com/LibVNC/libvncserver/issues).

 If you already used LibVNCServer, you probably want to read [NEWS](NEWS.md).

 What is it?